-Environmental Defenders Office Qld represented Oakey Coal Action Alliance (OCAA), a community group with more than 60 farmers and residents, in the hearing that first began its evidence on 7 March 2016.
-Read about the farmers here.
+EDO Qld represented Oakey Coal Action Alliance Inc (OCAA), a community group with more than 60 farmers and residents, in their challenge to the expansion of New Hope’s New Acland Coal mine in Queensland’s Darling Downs.
+Read about the farmers and residents impacted.

 During the case, evidence challenged various claims made by New Acland mine owners New Hope, exposing: